Enamel Pins 101: Making the Actual Art!

 - Keep your vectors as clean and simple as possible

 - Make sure to outline your fonts!
 Otherwise they may not come through.
 The easy way to do this is to select the text and in Ai, go to Type > Create Outlines.
 What this does is change a font into set artwork instead.
-If we do not have your font, it will try to auto replace it in the software.
+If we do not have your font, it will try to auto replace it in the software, usually with a simple default font.

 - Please unlock all your layers, and delete any layers/content that isn’t necessary.